Find code changes and other history with CodeLens

 Q: Why don't I see the work item details for a commit?

-A: This might happen because CodeLens can't find the work items in Azure Boards.
+A: This scenario might happen because CodeLens can't find the work items in Azure Boards.
 Check that you're connected to the project that has those work items, and that you have permissions to see those work items.
 Work item details might also not show if the commit description has incorrect information about the work item IDs in Azure Boards.

 Q: How do I change the font and color for CodeLens?